tombreit/mkdocs-git-latest-changes-plugin/README.md

 Use `{{ latest_changes }}` in your Markdown page(s) where the latest git changes should be inserted as a table.

+## Hints

-This plugin depends of having any commits in the current branch.
+- This plugin depends of having any commits in the current branch.

-### Log level
+- For linked git commit hashes and filenames, the MkDocs config variable `repo_url` must be set and point to a Github or Gitlab repository.

-Request debug information for this plugin via MkDocs `--verbose` command line flag.
+- Log level: Request debug information for this plugin via MkDocs `--verbose` command line flag.